FH-Cloud-Computing/website/docs/lectures/2-iaas/index.md

 At any rate, using Network Block Storage does not absolve you from the duty to make backups and have a documented and tested disaster recovery strategy.

+{{ quiz("Which of the following is provided by network block storage?", [
+    answer("Fault-tolerance in the face of a machine failure.", true), answer("High IO performance.", false),
+    answer("The ability to move the data volume to a different machine.", true), answer("The ability to access the data volume from several machines at once.", false), answer("Data consistency.", true),
+]) }}

 ### Network File Systems

 In contrast to network block storage network file systems offer access to data not on a block level, but on a file